AI-Driven Crypto Research Platform Sosovalue Raises $15 Million Series A To Launch The Investible Spot Index Protocol SSI

-Singapore - January 08, 2025 - (SeaPRwire ) - SoSoValue , the leading AI-driven investment research platform, announced today that it has raised $15 million in a Series A. This comes on the back of strong growth over the last month, surpassing eight million registered users.
+Singapore , Jan.
+08, 2025 (GLOBE NEWSWIRE) -- SoSoValue , the leading AI-driven investment research platform, announced today that it has raised $15 million in a Series A. This comes on the back of strong growth over the last month, surpassing eight million registered users.

 This comes as crypto assets continue hitting higher all-time prices and overall interest in the asset class recently drove total market capitalisation across all tokens to nearly $4 trillion just weeks ago.
 The Series A round, co-led by existing shareholder HSG and SmallSpark , with participation from Mirana Ventures and SafePal , brings the crypto startup's valuation to approximately $200 million.
 Following its $4.15 million seed round in mid-2024, the total investment in the project now approaches $20 million.